'BERKSHIRE' by John Cary c.1787 / 1788 (New & Correct English Atlas)

 - Printed area is approximately 26.4cms by 21.7cms (including imprint).

-- The map is in very good condition with decent margins.
+- The map is in very good condition with adequate margins.
+Minor water stains.
 Click on image for a better view.

 - Click on 'Delivery Policy' for postage costs.